Tonight (BigBang song): Reception

 The music video for "Tonight", filmed in Las Vegas, features the members overlooking The Strip (left) at night and at the Neon Museum (right).

-Billboard noted how "Tonight" was "more nuanced and sophisticated than many of [Big Bang's] previous club anthems," and hailed it "four-minute sonic journey" to one of the group's concerts.
+Billboard noted how "Tonight" was "more nuanced and sophisticated than many of [BigBang's] previous club anthems," and hailed it "four-minute sonic journey" to one of the group's concerts.
 The magazine ranked it number ten on their list of BigBang's must-listen songs.
 KpopStarz choose it as one of BigBang's definite songs, while Sun-Times named it one of the group's ten best songs, calling the single a "slick party anthem".

 "Tonight" debuted at number two on South Korea's Gaon Digital Chart, at number one on the Download Chart and five on the Streaming Chart.
 On its second week, the single rose to a peak position atop the Digital and the Streaming charts, while remaining at number one on the Download Chart.
 Additionally, the single topped the Gaon BGM Chart upon release.
 By the end of 2011, "Tonight" was the eighth best-performing single of the year in South Korea, with over 2.3 million downloads sold.
 With over 23 million streams, the song was the tenth most streamed of 2011.